mjhinek/comp1406/Assignments/comp1406a5/README.md

 When you override `add()`, if a student with the given ID is already in the tree, your method should do nothing and simply return `this`.

+You **must** have a zero argument constructor that creates an empty binary search tree.
+All testing will rely on this constructor.

 You will also add a new method

 ```java